hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/epistles_third_series/751_10_adhyapakji.md

 death — he alone crosses this sea of misery and struggle.
 None else, none else" (Vedas).

-"He who is the Brahman of the Vedântins, Ishvara of the Naiyâyikas, Purusha of the Sânkhyas, cause of the Mimâmsakas, *law* of the Buddhists, *absolute zero* of the Atheists, and love infinite unto those that love, may \[He\] take us all under His merciful protection":
+"He who is the Brahman of the Vedāntins, Ishvara of the Naiyāyikas, Purusha of the Sānkhyas, cause of the Mimāmsakas, *law* of the Buddhists, *absolute zero* of the Atheists, and love infinite unto those that love, may \[He\] take us all under His merciful protection":
-Udayanâchârya — a great philosopher of the Nyâya or Dualistic school.
+Udayanāchārya — a great philosopher of the Nyāya or Dualistic school.
-And this is the Benediction pronounced at the very beginning of his wonderful book *Kusumânjali* (A handful of flowers), in which he attempts to establish the existence of a personal creator and moral ruler of infinite love independently of revelation.
+And this is the Benediction pronounced at the very beginning of his wonderful book *Kusumānjali* (A handful of flowers), in which he attempts to establish the existence of a personal creator and moral ruler of infinite love independently of revelation.